A phenomenological model of QCD monopole hadron interactions: Summary and conclusion

-The monopoles appear as dynamical variables relevant to the low energy phenomena of QCD.
-Indeed, as pointed out, the monopoles play important roles in QGP with temperatures near the transition temperature at which quark hadron phase transition takes place.
-Although the chiral magnetic effect in QGP is expected in high energy heavy ion collisions, the monopoles wash out the effect because the chirality is not conserved in the QGP with the monopoles; the chiral imbalance $\mu_5$ vanishes owing to the chiral non conservation.
+The linear sigma model in the present paper does not give rise to the spontaneous generation of chiral condensate, when the monopole hadron coupling is absent.
+The condensate arises through the coupling only when the monopole condensation takes place.
+In other words, the chiral condensate $\langle\sigma\rangle\neq 0$ vanishes when the monopole condensate $\langle\Phi\rangle\neq 0$ vanishes.
+This generation mechanism of the chiral condensate comes from the basic analysis\cite{iwazaki2} that the monopole quark interaction leads to the chiral condensate when the monopole condenses.

+Because the chiral symmetry is explicitly broken in the coupling, the pions are not massless.
 We have derived the relation between pion mass and the monopole condensate $\langle\Phi_i\rangle=\Phi_0$, that is, $m_{\pi}^2=3h|\Phi_0|^2/f_{\pi}$.
-Because the chiral symmetry is explicitly broken in the mixing interaction, the pions are not massless.
 We find from the relation that that the coupling $h$ is relatively small $h\sim 20$MeV.
-The smallness of the mixing term is consistent with the result obtained in lattice gauge theories; the glueball mass with the lowest energy obtained in quenched approximation does not change so much even if dynamical fermions are taken into account.
+The smallness of the coupling, in other words, the mixing between the monopole and hadrons is consistent with the result obtained in lattice gauge theories; glueball mass with the lowest energy obtained in quenched approximation does not change so much even if dynamical fermions are taken into account.

 By diagonalizing the small mixing term, we have obtained up to the order of $h$ the masses of $\sigma$ meson, $f_0$ meson and the observable color singlet monopole.
 The monopole decays into pions, kaons and other hadrons through the mixing term.
-Namely, the sigma fields $\sigma_x$ and $\sigma_y$ involve the monopole component and couple with the other hadrons in the way controlled by the sigma model. ( The scalar field $\sigma_y$ involves the larger amount of the monopole component than the field $\sigma_x$ has. ) Thus, the monopole decays into the hadrons in the same way as isoscalar scalar mesons composed of $\bar{q}q$ decay.
+Namely, the sigma fields $\sigma_x$ and $\sigma_y$ involve the monopole component and couple with the other hadrons in the way controlled by the sigma model. ( The scalar field $\sigma_y$ involves the larger amount of the monopole component than the field $\sigma_x$ does. ) Thus, the monopole decays into the hadrons in the same way as isoscalar scalar mesons composed of $\bar{q}q$ decay.
 But the monopole does not decay into $2\gamma$.
 Therefore, it is natural to identify the monopole with $f_0(1500)$ meson because it decays into two pions, four pions, kaons and two $\eta$ but does not decay into $2\gamma$.

+In summary, we have presented phenomenological consequences based on our idea that the chiral symmetry is explicitly broken by the monopoles in the strong coupled QCD, while it is not broken in the weak coupled QCD.